PrestonPhelan/madness/bracket-generator/to_build.md

 ### Pods
 Possible matchups.
 Checking for clashes within pod.
-  - [ ] Tracks number of viable Combinations that include this pod
+  - [x] Tracks number of viable Combinations that include this pod
-  - [ ] Tracks number of viable pods next level up that include this pod
+  - [x] Tracks number of viable pods next level up that include this pod
-  - [ ] First round is composed of team matchups, other rounds are pod matchups
+  - [x] First round is composed of team matchups, other rounds are pod matchups
-  - [ ] Defined by favorite
+  - [x] Defined by favorite

 ### Combinations
 Combination of pods that make of the four regions.
 Possible combinations without repeating teams.
+Built from that round's pods
   - [ ] Tracks number of viable combinations next level up that include this combination